 Learn more about Gastric Leak after Gastric Sleeve Surgery – Learn Renew Bariatrics approach to gastric line leaks, and what we’re doing to minimizing your risks.

-An intra-abdominal abscess is another possible complication after LSG.
+An intra-abdominal abscess is another possible complication of gastric sleeve surgery.
 It usually presents with symptoms of abdominal pain, fever/chills or nausea and vomiting.
 If there are clinical suspicions, a computed tomography scan of the abdomen should be done to rule out the presence of intra-abdominal abscess (Sarkhosh, Birch, Sharma, & Karmali, 2013).

 It could present either acutely after surgery due to tissue edema or more commonly in a delayed fashion.
 Presenting symptoms include food intolerance, dysphagia or nausea, and vomiting.
 The most common site of stenosis is at the incisura angular.
 An upper gastrointestinal study or endoscopy is usually diagnostic (Sarkhosh, Birch, Sharma, & Karmali, 2013).

 Nutrient deficiency is another complication of bariatric surgery.
 This is majorly due to reduced intake and absorptive capacity.
-Vitamin B 12, folate, zinc, and vitamin D are the major nutrients affected.
+Vitamin B 12, folate, zinc, and vitamin D are the primary nutrients affected.

 Gastroesophageal Reflux Disease